realworldocaml/book/en/fcm.md

 The type of the first-class module, _e.g._, `(module X_int)`, is based on the fully-qualified name of the signature that was used to construct it.
-A first class module based on a signature with a different name, even if it is substantively the same signature, will result in a distinct type, as you can see below.
+A first-class module based on a signature with a different name, even if it is substantively the same signature, will result in a distinct type, as you can see below.